View for:

 Of course!
 Our beauticians always use disposable gloves.

-What should you not do before and after waxing?
+What not to do before and after waxing?

 accordion icon

-• Do not swim in chlorinated or salty water until the irritation after waxing has gone.
+• Avoid swimming in chlorinated or salty water until any irritation has completely subsided.

-• Do not use a razor between epilations.
+• Do not use a razor between waxing sessions – it disrupts the hair growth cycle and may cause irritation.

 accordion icon